From chatbots to global autonomy, year by year — and the schedule keeps moving up.

 Your agent swarm creates a movie, a business, a product.
 Interconnected agents design, test, stress-test business models, and ship working versions.
 AI is your director, lawyer, doctor, designer, coach, and CEO.
 Your role: steering and judgment calls.

 From 2026's vantage, we can't honestly map this edge.
 AI systems exhibit emergent behaviors and coordination patterns we don't have stories for.
 New capabilities appear faster than we can name them.
-The honest answer: we have no idea how strange this gets.
+From where we sit now, we genuinely can't tell you how strange this gets.